Beginner's Guide to Landscape Astrophotography: Equipment Recommendations for Different Budgets

-This set is ideal for beginners who are starting out on a limited budget but still want to take their first high-quality astrophotographs.
+This kit is ideal for beginners who are starting out on a limited budget but still want to take their first high-quality astrophotos.

 Camera: Sony a6000 (€200–250)